edwardfgt/personal-blog/content/blog/chinese-april24.md

 external: false
 title: Chinese Study Update - April 2024
 description: Chinese Study Update - April 2024
-date: 2024-04-24
+date: 2024-05-01
-draft: true

 ---

-I've been studying Mandarin for many years now, and whilst I'd consider myself intermediate, there is still a huge wall of vocab to be learned before, sometimes it feels never ending.
-I also recently staretd picking up some Cantonese vocab over the past month, I haven't started actively studying Cantonese before I thought it would be useful to log the vocab that I have learnt for both languages in April 2024.
+I've been studying Mandarin for many years now, and whilst I'd consider myself intermediate, there is still a huge wall of vocab to be learned before I'm satisfied with my level.
+Sometimes it feels never ending.
+I also recently started picking up some Cantonese vocab over the past month, I haven't started actively studying Cantonese yet, just acquiring basic vocab and learning the tones.

+Here is the vocab I learnt for both languages in April 2024.

 ## Mandarin Vocab